 Tab Groups now return a value when a Read returns.
 They return which tab is currently selected.
 There is also a change_submits parameter that can be set that causes a Read to return if a Tab in that group is selected / changed.
-The key or title belonging to the Tab that was switched to will be returned as the value
+The key or title belonging to the Tab that was switched to will be returned as the value to this... with one function call...

-Colors

-Starting in version 2.5 you can change the background colors for the window and the Elements.
+Colors ## Starting in version 2.5 you can change the background colors for the window and the Elements.